PREAMBLE AND SUMMARY

 2.10.
 STAKEHOLDER INVOLVEMENT

-The BMU provides general information on its web site on nuclear safety and radiological protection, including information on the legal and regulatory framework, technical rules, international cooperation and the site selection process for a final repository.
+The BMU provides general information on its web site on nuclear safety and radiological protection, including information on the legal and regulatory framework, technical rules, international cooperation and the site selection process for a final disposal facility.
 Additionally, the BMU provides on its web site an overview of current environmental impact assessment (EIA) procedures and strategic environmental assessment (SEA) procedures for nuclear facilities in neighbouring countries with German public participation.
 This includes procedures for which no cross-border EIA or SEA is carried out in relation to Germany, but the German public still has the opportunity to participate.

 The state government authorities provide information on the status of those NPPs in their jurisdiction regarding licensing issues, reportable events or the process of decommissioning.

-The Incident Registration Centre is operated by the BfE and informs the general public of reportable events at regular intervals by publishing such information on the Internet.
+The Incident Registration Centre is operated by the BASE and informs the general public of reportable events at regular intervals by publishing such information on the Internet.
 In addition to the monthly updated reports, annual reports on reportable events, categorized by nuclear power plants and research reactors as well as nuclear fuel cycle facilities, are available.

 2.11.
 EMERGENCY PREPAREDNESS